Dominicod/rails-engine-lite/README.md

 ## About the Project
 The API supports relationships between Merchants and Items, allowing you to grab a certain Items Merchant or a Merchants Items.
 The full rundown of API endpoints will be located below in endpoints

+This API also has a front facing application that consumes it.
+That is located [here](https://github.com/Dominicod/rails_engine_fe)

 ## Built With
 ![RoR](https://img.shields.io/badge/Ruby_on_Rails-CC0000?style=for-the-badge&logo=ruby-on-rails&logoColor=white)
 ![pgsql](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)